galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Prepare the Datasets

-Thanks to `Genrich` we now have a coverage file which represents the coverage of the 5' extremities extended 50 bp to each side.
+Thanks to `Genrich` we now have a coverage file which represents the coverage of the read start sites extended 50 bp to each side.
 The output of `Genrich` is a BedGraph-ish pileup (6 columns text format with a comment line and a header).
 We will first need to convert it to a bedgraph format (4 columns text format with no header) to be able to visualize it.
 The bedgraph format is easily readable for human but it can be very large and visualising a specific region is quite slow.
 We will change it to bigwig format which is a binary format, where we can visualise any region of the genome very quickly.

 ### Convert BedGraph-ish pileup to bigWig